dgcfung/react-router-news/README.md

 1. Clone
 1. PR

-# React-Router and the News API
+# News App

-This assignment is meant to reinforce what we have already learned in React and for you to get into a good workflow as we approach Project 2.
-We want you to flex your creative muscles by building out a simple app.
+**Task**: Your task is to build a News App
+- Use React Router and seed data
+- Once your app is working with the seed data, integrate a third-party news api

-## Getting Started with React
+## Getting Started
 - Fork and Clone this repo then `cd` into the repo name.
 - Run `npx create-react-app news-app`
 - cd into `news-app`